 7. Rhododendrons—these flowers contain grayanotoxins, which can cause seizures and cardiac arrest in cats and dogs.

 8. Oleander—all parts of this delicate flower are poisonous to cats, dogs, and even humans.

 9. Buttercups—the dainty petals of this spring flower contain ranunculin, which produces the toxin protoanemonin.

 10. Hyacinths—these flowers contain alkaloids, which are concentrated in the plant’s bulb.

-Pet Poison Helpline is a great resource for information about the toxicity level of different plants.
-They run a 24/7 pet poison control center, so it’s not a bad idea to put their number in your phone.
+Our database of poisonous plants is great resource for information about the toxicity level of different plants.
+Pet Poison Helpline runs a 24/7 pet poison control center, so it’s not a bad idea to put their number in your phone.

 Don’t worry—your home and garden don’t need to go undecorated with flowers this spring.
 There are plenty of safer floral alternatives that can brighten up your space without putting your dog at risk.